 This knowledge, combined with the firm’s decades of experience litigating complex products liability cases against the asbestos, lead paint, and tobacco industries, has resulted in highly effective representation in many other areas of toxic tort litigation.

 We handle toxic tort claims on behalf of individuals and in nationwide class actions in a wide range of areas:

 Please visit our significant cases page to see our successes in defective drug and medical device cases.

 Trust our Massachusetts toxic exposure litigation attorneys to help

-Contact the Boston law firm of Thornton Law Firm LLP online or at 1-888-491-9726 for a free consultation with a recognized leader in toxic tort and personal injury litigation.
+Contact the Boston law firm of Thornton Law Firm LLP online or call 1-888-491-9726 for a free consultation with a recognized leader in toxic torts and personal injury litigation.
 You have nothing to risk.
 We offer a fair and accurate assessment of your case.